Applications for filming on the highway must be received with the following notice before the date on which the filming is due to take place:

 What if I have any queries, concerns or complaints?

-If you have queries, concerns or complaints about your application, you can contact us via the Surrey Film Office at or by telephone on 020 8213 2737.
-For further details on logging a please see our website.
+If you have queries, concerns or complaints about your application, you can contact us via the Surrey Film Office.

-If you have any queries, concerns or complaints about the location or safety of materials on the public highway, please either contact via the Surrey Film Office at email@example.com by telephone on 020 8213 2737 or directly to highways.
+If you have any queries, concerns or complaints about the location or safety of materials on the public highway, please either contact us via the Surrey Film Office or report it online directly to highways.